Learn and discuss education technology issues and trends in your own time

-We will also schedule an optional face-to-face catchup to discuss the topic over coffee.
+We often also schedule an optional face-to-face catchup to discuss the topic over coffee.

 What can I learn?

 Feel free to participate in just those coffee courses which interest you.
 The courses are designed to give you ideas on how to apply new strategies for your own teaching.
-Upcoming topics for 2017 include:
+Previous topics include:

 - Engaging students online